-Holt, a Republican, was the representative for Maryland's 4th congressional district from 1973 to 1986.
+Holt was the representative for Maryland’s 4th congressional district and was a Republican.
+She served from 1973 to 1986.

 Holt is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Holt sponsored and cosponsored.
 See full analysis methodology.